 The State of Colorado takes the safety of its commercial trucking industry seriously.
 State lawmakers have enacted multiple rules, restrictions and requirements to help improve truck safety and decrease the risk of accidents.
 In addition to Colorado’s trucking regulations, truckers and truck companies must also obey national rules under the Federal Motor Carrier Safety Administration.

 Breaking any state or federal trucking regulations, resulting in a serious truck accident, could require the trucking company to pay for victims’ damages.
 If you were a victim of an accident due to a negligent truck driver or trucking company, contact us.
-Our Denver truck collision lawyers may be able to help you explore your legal options in Colorado during a free consultation.
+A Denver truck accident lawyer from our firm may be able to help you explore your legal options in Colorado during a free consultation.

 From September 1st to May 31st each year, all commercial vehicles traveling on a certain strip of roadway in Colorado must comply with the state’s tire chain requirements.
 The Colorado Department of Transportation (CODOT) requires chains on commercial vehicles using Interstate 70 from mile markers 133 to 259.